Who Owns the Video Player Platform Odysee?

 Keep reading for more information on Odysee!

-Read on to learn more about Odysee's connection to LBRY and its role in the world of online content sharing.
+Read on to learn more about Odysee's connection to LBRY and its significant role in the world of online content sharing.

 Who Owns the Video Player Platform Odysee?